-This is part 3 in my series of blog posts on cryptocurrency:
+This is part 3 in my cryptocurrency educational series.

 - Part 2: How crypto actually works, why Bitcoin is valuable (even if it’s just “made up!”), and what you should know about blockchains (the tech behind them and how they could influence the future of our world)